 Wounded: 3 Co.: 1 - 4 Co.: 5 - 5 Co.: 20 - 6 Co.: 19 - 7 Co.: 12 - 8 Co.: 7 - 9 Co.: 16.
 10 Co.: 41 12 Co.: 34 MG Co.: 2.

 Missing: 4 Co.: 1 - 5 Co.: 4 - 6 Co.: 1 - 9 Co.: 6 - 12 Co.: 2.

 15 July: the day is calm.
 The 1 Bat., reinforced by two companies of 261 RI, relieves elements of 261 RI in the Fontaine-Madame sub-sector.
-The 2 and 3 Bats. occupy the St. Hubert sub-sector to the east, as the companies are put back in order and their positions organized.
+The 2 and 3 Bats. occupy the St. Hubert sub-sector (a few hundred meters to the east of Blanleuil), as the companies are put back in order and their positions organized.
 Lieut-Colonel Moisson takes command at St. Hubert PC of the Marie-Thérèse sector.
 Around 2100 hrs, a fusillade erupts along the entire front but there is no infantry attack.
 The Germans do however bombard the French lines at different points along the first and second line trenches.
 Losses recorded for the regiment on 15 July include 4 wounded and 2 missing.

 16 July: the day is calm on the regiment's front.
 The men actively work on organizing their positions.
 Meanwhile the Germans bombard the French positions at different points, though not causing significant damage.
 A detachment of reinforcements arrives at Florent composed of 1 caporal and 28 men, all Russians, coming from the 2e Etranger [Foreign Legion].
 These men will not be incorporated into the ranks until 18 July.
 Losses recorded for the regiment on 16 July include 6 killed, 18 wounded, 3 missing.